-Springtime in the Falkland Islands is one of the best times of the year to visit.
-Travelers there will experience a sense of renewal as the islands wake up from the winter and the cycle of life begins anew.
-Here it is a birdwatcher’s paradise with over 100 species of birds, including five different types of penguins.
+To visit the Falkland Islands is a special experience, especially during the Austral spring.
+Travelers there will experience a sense of renewal.
+It is then that the islands wake up from the winter and the cycle of life begins anew.
+Here it is a birdwatcher’s paradise.
+The islands host over 100 species of birds, including five different types of penguins.

 While birds may dominate the wildlife scene on the islands, marine mammals are also quite visible during spring.
-Peal and Commerson dolphins are typically easy to spot along the coastal waters of the island.
-Male elephant seals arrive in early September while females return a week later to deliver their pups.
-Soon after giving birth, the females are ready to mate again.
+Peal and Commerson dolphins are easy to spot along the coastal waters of the island.
+Male elephant seals arrive in early September while females return after that to deliver their pups.

 Beyond the abundant wildlife, spring on the island is a busy time of year for the farmers who call the Falklands home.
 It is lambing season and they are busy tending to their flocks.
-Travelers can enjoy watching the lambs on the hillsides playing and feeding off their mothers.
+Travelers who visit the Falkland Islands can enjoy watching the lambs on the hillsides playing and feeding off their mothers.

-Antarctica21’s Ushuaia, Cape Horn, and the Falklands itineraries, which are available in late-September and October, combine perfectly with a trip to Southern Patagonia.
+Antarctica21’s Ushuaia, Cape Horn, and the Falklands itineraries, available in late September and October, combine perfectly with a trip to Southern Patagonia.
 Every year, the beauty of Patagonia attracts hundreds of thousands of visitors who mostly travel in December, January, and February.
-One of the advantages of traveling to Patagonia during the austral spring is that you can beat the summer crowds.
-For nature lovers, birders and adventurers, the Falkland Islands and Patagonia are must-do destinations.
-The spring is the perfect time of year to see these regions as they come alive with the sounds of wildlife.
+One of the advantages of traveling to Patagonia during the Austral Spring is that you can beat the summer crowds.
+For nature lovers, birders and adventurers, two must-do destinations are the Falkland Islands and Patagonia.
+Certainly, spring is the perfect time of year to see these regions as they come alive with the sounds of wildlife.